-5.1 The 2019/20 budget is driven by the business plan and is to a large degree an iteration of its 2018/19 predecessor.
-The proposed plan is consistent with previous years' activity and the objectives agreed at the September 2017 Hull Partnership Board, including: development of the Strategic Transport Plan, including associated reports and the investment programme; Development of business cases for Northern Powerhouse Rail, the delivery of Strategic Corridor Studies; and Smart business case approval / delivery.
+- 5.1 The 2019/20 budget is driven by the business plan and is to a large degree an iteration of its 2018/19 predecessor.
+The proposed plan is consistent with previous years' activity and the objectives agreed at the September 2017 Hull Partnership Board, including: development of the Strategic Transport Plan, including associated reports and the investment programme; Development of business cases for Northern Powerhouse Rail, the delivery of Strategic Corridor Studies; and Smart business case approval / delivery. - 5.2 The 2019/20 budget was derived following a number of challenges, notably: - a) How to use a finite, un-indexed funding stream (Core grant) to resource costs impacted by inflation; - b) How to fund programme development costs not resourced from discrete funding (such as the Strategic Development Corridor studies); - c) How to resource the enabling functions required of a statutory body; and, most pressingly, - d) How to balance basic organisational requirements with the need to target resource at key development objectives.

-- 5.2 The 2019/20 budget was derived following a number of challenges, notably: - How to use a finite, un-indexed funding stream (Core grant) to resource costs impacted by inflation; - How to fund programme development costs not resourced from discrete funding (such as the Strategic Development Corridor studies); - How to resource the enabling functions required of a statutory body; and, most pressingly, - How to balance basic organisational requirements with the need to target resource at key development objectives. - 5.3 These challenges were present in the prior year and have been exacerbated by predictable challenges such as cost inflation, but also issues that weren't expected during the prior business planning process. - 5.4 These issues include the scope and scale of resources required to manage statutory Rail North obligations, and the iterative burden on modelling and appraisal teams to support the development of aspirational activity such as the Strategic Development Corridors. - 5.5 The growth and complexity of programme led activity has also had a concomitant impact on the operational support teams that are required to provide the basic organisational infrastructure support to enable the delivery of these activities. - 5.6 Taken together, these issues contribute to cost growth across the organisation that is not always met by associated increases in grant resource.
+- 5.3 In addition to the ever-present challenges set out above, the 2019/20 business planning and budgeting process has had to take account of emerging challenges too. - 5.4 These issues include the scope and scale of resources required to manage statutory Rail Operations obligations, and the iterative burden on modelling and appraisal teams to support the development of aspirational activity such as the Strategic Development Corridors. - 5.5 The growth and complexity of programme led activity has also had a concomitant impact on the operational support teams that are required to provide the basic organisational infrastructure support to enable the delivery of these activities. - 5.6 Taken together, these issues contribute to cost growth across the organisation that is not always met by associated increases in grant resource.
 This is particularly the case for non-programme costs that are generally funded by the Core grant resource. - 5.7 To mitigate this issue work has been undertaken to identify where new costs are incremental to the growth of programme activity, enabling those costs to be recharged into discrete grant streams.
-Recharging costs in this manner is consistent with existing accounting policies and allows TfN to both properly resource programme activity and also see the true cost of delivery. - 5.8 An exercise has also been completed to isolate 'one-off' non-repeating costs and activity that will fall out of the budget once completed.
-This allows TfN to better see its underlying structural cost-base, allowing for clearer medium-term planning. - 5.9 Recharges of costs into discrete grants and the isolation of nonrepeating expenditure allows TfN to propose both a balanced 2019/20 budget and a sustainable medium-term financial strategy.

-- 5.10 This report proposes that the budget is resourced through a mixture of in-year grant and brought forward reserves (prior year underspend). - 5.11 In-year grant reflects existing commitments made by the Department for Transport and grant that will be made available to TfN contingent on projects passing through governmental gateways.
+Recharging costs in this manner is consistent with existing accounting policies and allows TfN to properly resource programme activity and also see the true cost of delivery. - 5.8 An exercise has also been completed to isolate 'one-off' non-repeating costs and activity that will fall out of the budget once completed.
+This allows TfN to better see its underlying structural cost-base, allowing for clearer medium-term planning. - 5.9 Recharges of costs into discrete grants and the isolation of nonrepeating expenditure allows TfN to propose both a balanced 2019/20 budget and a sustainable medium-term financial strategy. - 5.10 This report proposes that the budget is resourced through a mixture of in-year grant and brought forward reserves (prior year underspend). - 5.11 In-year grant reflects existing commitments made by the Department for Transport and grant that will be made available to TfN contingent on projects passing through governmental gateways.
 Where contingent grant is not made available, activity will not ordinarily be undertaken with costs being deferred or removed. - 5.12 Using reserves in this manner recognises that TfN's cost-base has a material number of one-off or time limited costs that will not repeat into the future.
 This is sustainable in the short-term and allows the organisation to protect key elements of TfN's approach to quality evidenced-based decision-making and resource aspirational development activity.

-Budget 2019/20 Summary
+6. Budget 2019/20 Summary